nheron/droolsonboarding/gettingStarted/extending_the_kie_runtime_server.md

 We then built a service for the swimming pool that will use our drools service.
 The source code is [here](https://github.com/chtiJBUG/drools-onboarding/tree/master/drools-framework-examples/swimming-pool-kie-server).

-### Architecture Overview of our extension and the service that uses it
+### Architecture of our extension and the service that uses it

+Here is a global overview on how to build a complete set of new features :

+* A new instance of kieServerExtension

+* A new instance of KieServerApplicationComponentsService

 ![](/assets/RuntImeKieServerExtension.jpg)

 ### Creating a drools extension for the kie-server